The Mesopotamian Blues: musings on Sumerian colour values

 Conclusion

-Basically, we are just looking at their colours wrong.
+Basically, we are just looking at their colours in the wrong way.

 Web-Links